Stem Cells in Focus Webcast

 Deepak Srivastava, MD, Gladstone Institutes, USA

 Millions of people suffer from heart attacks each year, and survivors face an increased risk of chronic heart failure due to scarring.
 Stem cell scientists like Dr. Deepak Srivastava are researching ways to regenerate heart tissue and restore function – a process called endogenous (or “self”) repair.
-Learn more about the research and its potential, and pose your questions directly to Dr. Srivastava, during this live public webcast.
-Thursday, February 20, 2:00 EST.
+Learn more about the research and its potential in this webcast.